microchip-pic-avr-examples/attiny817-adc-basics-studio/README.md

     - Case *SAMPLE_ACCUMULATOR*:  In this use case, the ADC is configured to accumulate 64 samples automatically in one conversion in order to average out noise or to get averaged ADC result.
 Consequently, the conversion complete flag is only raised once, after taking the last sample of the accumulation.
 The ADC result is averaged over the configured number of samples.

-4. Build the solution and program the ATtiny817.
+5. Build the solution and program the ATtiny817.
 Press *Start without debugging* or use CTRL+ALT+F5 hotkeys to run the application for programming the device.

-5. The ADC result is converted to voltage format and printed through the USART to the terminal.
+6. The ADC result is converted to voltage format and printed through the USART to the terminal.

-## Summary
+## Conclusion

 This project is an illustration of four basic use cases based around the ADC of Microchip tinyAVR® 0- and 1-series, and megaAVR®  0-series devices.